 In the last few decades there’s been an emergence of consciousness on the part of ordinary human beings who have sought help for all sorts of maladies–depression, anxiety, struggles in interpersonal relationships–about the ways that we can struggle in getting along in the world, and about the successes or failures of therapy in helping to ease or illuminate that suffering.
 Concurrently, therapy did some growing up with regard to developing new tools in the form of new forms of talk therapy.
 Along the way, younger therapists (and some older ones who were open to critical self-reflection) were startled by their own shadow: Perhaps constructing a category—borderline personality disorder—that is defined by it’s degree of irritation on the part of the therapist and that is presumed to be incurable is a problem.

-Unfortunately, the keepers of the office diagnostic wisdom are among the most conservative in the field, and so the diagnosis of borderline personality disorder remains and defines the scope of its treatment, as diagnoses do.
+Unfortunately, the keepers of the official diagnostic wisdom are among the most conservative in the field, and so the diagnosis of borderline personality disorder remains and defines the scope of its treatment, as diagnoses do.
 Compounding the problem was the fact that while the manner of relating to individuals who struggle in this particular way was pejorative (and got in the way of actually providing helpful therapy to those with the borderline personality disorder diagnosis) there remained a very real experience of a certain kind of suffering that this old, flawed way of relating attempted to capture (even as it failed).

 The contemporary conflict with borderline personality disorder treatment